-There is a lot of excitement in the air about the use and further development of immunotherapies in Oncology.
-For many, this is a huge step change in the positive direction for how physicians will treat cancer patients in the future.
-There is much hope, despite some initial concerns about reduced efficacy in some patient subsets, resistance development and toxicity issues.
+There is a lot of excitement in the air about the use and further development of immunotherapies in oncology.
+For many, this is a huge step in the positive direction for how physicians will treat cancer patients in the future.
+There is much hope, despite some initial concerns about reduced efficacy in some patient subsets, resistance development, and toxicity issues.
 Many companies, developing and investing in these new therapeutic options, are actively seeking collaborations with smaller biotechnology companies through combination studies in order to bolster their product’s efficacy.
 In 2015, Peregrine Pharmaceuticals signed a partnership agreement with AstraZeneca to advance their compound bavituximab and in order to study the drug as a combination therapy in clinical trials.
-Synergy, as opposed to generating additive effects, are the name of the game and everyone is scrambling to get there first.
+Synergy, as opposed to generating additive effects, is the name of the game and everyone is scrambling to get there first.
 Some companies, like Pfizer, are even using artificial intelligence, through partnerships with companies like IBM Watson, to navigate through complex and deep data sources in order to accelerate their drug discovery and launch timelines.

 Having said all that, the development of resistance to these immunotherapies continue to pose challenges for manufacturers.
 Companies are assessing the utilization of mutation and biomarker tests which will enable oncologists to uncover a tumor’s primary resistance mechanism (ie. adaptive or acquired) as well as mutation patterns.
 This will help to determine how these drugs can be personalized for each unique cancer patient’s needs moving forward.
 In addition, combinations of checkpoint inhibitors with second-generation immunotherapies, or with other checkpoint inhibitors, are being actively studied.
 For example, ipilimumab has been combined with pembrolizumab (two checkpoint inhibitors) showing synergistic and improved efficacy when compared to the standard of care in unresectable or metastatic melanoma and with minimal additive toxicity.